plforacle/heatwave-aws/create-dbs/create-dbs.md

 4. Now we will provision a HeatWave cluster.
 You can select the HeatWave cluster size, that is, the number of HeatWave nodes present in the cluster.
 The cluster size depends on the tables and columns that are to be loaded into HeatWave, and the compression achieved in memory for this data.
 The maximum number of HeatWave nodes you can provision is 128.

     - Since we have not imported data to the DB System yet, we can select the cluster size as 1.
-After you have imported data into the DB System, you can estimate the cluster size using MySQL Autopilot.
-MySQL Autopilot utilizes advanced machine learning techniques to estimate optimal cluster size by adaptively sampling and analyzing the data on your MySQL DB System and recommends an appropriate cluster size.
+We will use the default (1 node of HeatWave.16GB) here.
+For cases where you have data already imported to MySQL, you can estimate the cluster size using MySQL Autopilot.
+MySQL Autopilot utilizes advanced machine learning techniques to estimate optimal cluster size by adaptively sampling and analyzing the data on your MySQL and recommends an appropriate cluster size.

     - Click the **Create** button. to create the DB System.